zyedidia/Literate/README.md

 ## Contributing

 Literate is written in Literate D and you can find the source code in the `dsrc` directory.
+You can also read the source code compiled by Literate [here](http://literate.zbyedidia.webfactional.com/literate-source).
-I happy to accept pull requests, and if you find any bugs, please report them.
+I am happy to accept pull requests, and if you find any bugs, please report them.
 Thanks!